themattspiral/fast-prng-wasm/README.md

 ## Performance

 The goal is to provide random number generation in WASM that's faster and higher-quality than `Math.random`, and faster than any equivalent JavaScript implementation of these PRNGs.
-Algorithms are implemented in [AssemblyScript](https://www.assemblyscript.org/), a C-like derivative of TypeScript which is compiled to WASM.
+Algorithms are implemented in [AssemblyScript](https://www.assemblyscript.org/), a variant of TypeScript that compiles to WASM.

 **Key performance advantages:**
 - WASM is faster than JS by design